 This approach reflected how the business actually performed, not just how it looked on paper after deductions.

-Using the bank statement loan, the client was able to qualify and bought a beautiful home in the city of Glendora.
+Using the bank statement loan, the buyer was able to qualify and purchase a home in Glendora.

-Today, he owns the home he wanted and has a mortgage that reflects how his business truly operates.
+Today, he owns the home he wanted and has financing that reflects how his business truly operates.

 Buyer type: Self-employed general contractor